ashu20071/learn/src/GeekTrust/TameOfThrones/Readme.md

 Exceptions for incorrect or invalid input is handled by throwing `IllegalArgumentException`.

 Test Cases written for positive and negative response and also for invalid input in `GeekTrustTest` class.
+Provide test values in `decipherTest` method in test class to test different values.

 How to run
 ---